 Various other sources of information:

-- http://www.drycreekphoto.com/index.html especially http://www.drycreekphoto.com/Learn/Calibration/MonitorCalibrationHardware.html for reviews of calibration kit
+- A bit old: http://www.drycreekphoto.com/index.html especially http://www.drycreekphoto.com/Learn/Calibration/MonitorCalibrationHardware.html for reviews of calibration kit

 - http://www.northlight-images.co.uk/features.html especially http://www.northlight-images.co.uk/article_pages/colour_management/prints_too_dark.html (explaining common reasons why prints come out too dark)